Coronavirus (COVID-19) information

 Please make sure black bags do not contain material which could be recycled through the kerbside recycling service or one of the recycling containers at the recycling centre.
 Only waste that cannot be recycled can go in the non-recyclable waste container.
 You can also take black bags to the Resource Hub (at the recycling centre) where a member of staff can help you.

-The household waste permits can be used at any of our 2 recycling centres.
+The household waste e-permits can be used at either of our 2 recycling centres, but at the time of request, the site to be used must be specified.

 When did the change take effect?